lawrencehook/remove-youtube-suggestions/README.md

 Motivated by an attempt to stymie the "YouTube rabbit hole."

 ### Why should I use this plugin
-Google optimizes for the most engaging videos to recommend to you.
-This sets in motion the brain's automatic response to click on video even if you weren't really interested, wasting your time.
+Google optimizes for the most engaging videos to recommend, and not necessarily the best content.
+Their ideal recommendations set in motion the brain's automatic response to click — even if you weren't really interested and often results in a waste of your time.

 Available for install here: https://addons.mozilla.org/en-US/firefox/addon/remove-youtube-s-suggestions/